 Section Seven - Parliamentary Rules

 The latest edition of Robert's Rules of Order shall be followed in conducting meetings of the Commission unless otherwise provided by the Commission.

 Any individual or organized group desiring to appear before the Commission shall state in writing the purpose of such appearance and the name of each person who is to appear as a spokesperson.
-The statement shall be filed with the President or the Chairman at least fourteen (14) calendar days prior to the meeting of which the hearing is to be held.
+The statement shall be filed with the President or the Chair at least fourteen (14) calendar days prior to the meeting at which the presentation is to be made.